housegamer1/wrc_telemetry/README.md

 * Transmission speed column in Dashboard view shifts when GPS speed exceeds 100 Km/h
 * Units only calculated in metric
 * Reaction to keyboard inputs is currently bound to package handling and is therefore not very responsive
+* Replays only available for the currently running config